julkuh/dijit-style-guide/README.md

 ## Getting Started

 1. Install globally with npm `bower` and `grunt-cli`.
-2. Run `bower install` to install Dojo and Dijit dependencies.
+2. Run `bower install` and `npm install`to install Dojo and Grunt dependencies.
 3. Run `grunt` to open the Dijit theme tester.

 ## Helpful information: